The first and only Dutch female specialist in underground infrastructure!

 What are your dreams and goals?

 My first goal was to start in a field that still had to be set up.
+Underground infrastructure was a beautiful opportunity for this.
 I am a troubleshooter at heart, I like to streamline things that are not going well yet.
-What I have done at ProRail with the passports is an example of this.
+What I have done at ProRail with the underground infrastructure passports is an example of this.
 It is nice to swim agains the current, that’s what I’m good at.
 This is also why I opted for the Rail Industry in which I could really stand out as a woman in a men’s world.
 That has been a strategic choice that worked out really well.

 Initially I wanted to travel and enter the tourist sector, but the choice for rail has turned out great.
 This makes it possible for me to travel for my work given the international character of OXplus.
 The combination of doing what I love with travel is an absolute dream for me.
 Send me somewhere internationally and I say “Let’s go for IT!”.
 I’m planning to do this indefinitely and I have decided to only do what gives me energy, setting up beautiful projects and make the most of everything I do.
 I am dedicated.
 If you do something you have to do it right and go for it completely.
 That is the way I chase my dreams.
 In the coming period I want to travel as much as possible, see different cultures and work on the most beautiful projects.
 This gives me the highest possible fulfillment.